 Barring traumatic injury due to an accident, working in a factory environment can cause problems with mobility, pain, and flexibility.
 The nature of the job places specific demands on the human body that can lead to certain types of injuries and health conditions, which include:

 - Repetitive motion injury – When a worker performs the same task that involves the same movements over and over, it can lead to certain types of injuries.
 Carpal tunnel is a common repetitive motion injury.

 - Overexertion – Lifting, pulling, even standing can take a toll on the body, especially when it is done without adequate breaks.
 The person can get muscle fatigue, pulled muscles, and pulled tendons.

 - Body movement injuries – When the worker is continuously reaching, twisting, crawling, and bending, it can cause problems with the muscles and joints.

-The information herein on "Repetitive Motion Disorders (RMDs) and The Spine El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Repetitive Motion Disorders (RMDs) and The Spine El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.